LabPMM® now offers the most comprehensive diagnostic test for AML patients:

 Our new AML Signal Ratio Panel incorporates ITD-SR with our current tests for FLT3 TKD and NPM1 mutations.

 These assays provide a better understanding of the FLT3-ITD mutation burden in your patients, allowing for better patient stratification for treatment and monitoring.
-These internationally harmonized tests are being performed in our LabPMM laboratories, both in San Diego and Martinsried, Germany, using GMP reagents manufactured consistent with ISO13485 standards by our parent company, Invivoscribe, Inc.
+These internationally harmonized tests are being performed in our LabPMM laboratories, both in San Diego and Martinsried, Germany.

 LabPMM is happy to announce that we have received our New York state clinical lab license.
 We are currently accepting samples from New York.
 Please contact us with any questions.